microsoft/IIoT/AzureFunction/README.md

   - Click on the IoT Hub that was created earlier.
   - Under the “Messaging” category click on “Endpoints”.
   - In the list of "Built-in endpoints", click on “Events” to load the Events endpoint properties blade.
-  - Take note of the values for the “Event Hub-compatible name” and “Event Hub-compatible endpoint" fields. <br />
+  - Take note of the values for the “Event Hub-compatible name” and “Event Hub-compatible endpoint" fields.
+Feel free to use the parameters XLS to note these new values. <br />
   ![Event Hub Endpoint](/images/EHendpointValues.jpg) <br />

 ### Create a Function